 Welcome to my website!

-My expertise is in policymaking and implementation in China, especially in the areas of health and environment.
-My research focuses on how public policy is made and implemented in China, especially how different people and groups influence decisions, how policymakers respond to crisis events such as earthquakes, what causes policies to change, and what the policies actually say and do—for example, whether they are feasible, strict, and predictable.
-Most of my research examines national level policy, especially the process of lawmaking by China’s National People’s Congress.
+I am an university researcher and teacher specializing in how public policy is made and implemented in China, especially how different people and groups influence decisions, how policymakers respond to crisis events such as earthquakes, what causes policies to change, and what the policies actually say and do—for example, whether they are feasible, strict, and predictable.

-As an assistant professor (equivalent to lecturer in the UK or universitair docent in the Netherlands) at Duke Kunshan University, I teach courses on policy analysis, policy processes, crisis management, plastic pollution, and “global challenges in science, technology, and health.”
+I am based at Duke Kunshan University (DKU), a Chinese-American liberal arts college located near Shanghai, established in 2013 through a partnership between Duke University, Wuhan University, and Kunshan city.
+As an assistant professor (equivalent to lecturer in the UK or universitair docent in the Netherlands), I have experience teaching courses on policy analysis, policy processes, crisis management, plastic pollution, and global challenges such as climate change, AI, and pandemic prevention.

 Before academia, I was a high school teacher in Sweden and a fellow at the Natural Resources Defense Council (NRDC) (an American environmental non-profit organization) in Beijing.